On Ramification Filtrations and p-adic Differential Equations, II: mixed characteristic case: Introduction

 \subsection{Who cares about the imperfect residue field case, anyway?}

-The imperfect residue field plays an important role in algebraic geometry when measuring the ramification along a divisor.
-For instance, passing to the completion at the generic points of divisors often results in one working over complete discrete valuation rings with imperfect residue fields.
+In algebraic geometry, if one wants to measure the ramification of an $l$-adic sheaf along a divisor, it is natural to pass to the completion at the generic point of the divisor; this would naturally give rise to a complete discrete valuation field with imperfect residue field, if the dimension of the divisor is not zero.

+It is natural to ask how the ramification information varies from one divisor to another.
 Kedlaya \cite{KSK-Swan2} started an interesting study along this line, inspired by the semicontinuity results of Andr\'e \cite{Andre-semiconti-irr} in complex algebraic geometry.
 In \cite{KSK-Swan2}, Kedlaya took an $F$-isocrystal on a smooth surface $X$ overconvergent along the complement divisor $D$ of simple normal crossings, in a compactification of $X$.
 If we blow up the intersection of two irreducible components of $D$, we may realize $\calF$ over this new space and measure the Swan conductor along the exceptional divisor.
 This process can be iterated.
 Kedlaya proved in \cite{KSK-Swan2} that, after suitable normalization, the Swan conductors along these exceptional divisors are interpolated by a continuous piecewise linear convex function.
-This result was stated for general smooth varieties of arbitrary dimension in \cite{KSK-Swan2}.
+This result also holds for general smooth varieties of arbitrary dimension (see \cite{KSK-Swan2}), and also for lisse $l$-adic sheaves.

 An interesting question is: does the same phenomenon happen for a noetherian complete regular local ring $\calO_K \llbracket \serie{t_}n \rrbracket$, where $\OK$ is a complete discrete valuation ring of mixed characteristic?